Deaf Forever

-"Deaf Forever" is a song by the British heavy metal band Motörhead, released in 1986 in 7" and 12" vinyl pressings.
+"Deaf Forever" is a song by the English heavy metal band Motörhead, released in 1986 in 7" and 12" vinyl pressings.
 It is covered with B-sides, "On the Road (live)", and on the 12" vinyl, a bonus (new) track, "Steal Your Face (live)".
 The title song is taken from the Orgasmatron album and the sleeve artwork was created by Joe Petagno.
 "Deaf Forever" reached number 67 on the UK Singles Chart.

 On 20 June 1986 Lemmy was interviewed by Chris Tetley on BBC Radio 1's 'The Friday Rock Show', "Deaf Forever", "Doctor Rock" and "Nothing Up My Sleeve" were played.
 On 9 August 1986, Lemmy and Würzel were interviewed by Andy Kershaw on BBC Radio 1's 'Saturday Live' show, "Deaf Forever" and "Orgasmatron" were played.

 The Dutch release of the 12" single features the same tracks as the UK edition but is a picture disc, displaying a colour photograph of the band.

 The song was featured in the soundtrack to the film, Urban Legend.